spoorthyvv/Text_to_Command_Execution/README.md

 Clone this Repo and try on.....
 Commands which recide in /usr/bin , /bin and any commands which are executed in the terminal can be executed.

+execute python3 Another.py && bash script.sh
+execute this on your terminal